 iSpring Learn offers a simple way to set up and use surveys.

 Central One Federal Credit Union, a not-for-profit credit union, launched a consistent online training system with iSpring.
 Surveys and evaluations were a key component to monitor the quality of training.

 In their case, the format of the evaluation was dependent on the type of course; for example, onboarding required a one-month check-in with new employees to find out if the training was helpful or not.
 For new training initiatives, they used surveys at the end of different chapters on the learning paths to make sure the right message was getting across to the employees.

 To Sum Up

-We hope this article gave you some fresh ideas and strategies on how to better engage your staff.
-To implement these employee engagement strategies in your eLearning programs, download an iSpring Suite demo and sign up for a free iSpring Learn LMS trial and get started right now.
+We hope this article gave you some fresh ideas and effective employee engagement strategies on how to get an engaged workforce.
+To implement these employee engagement action plans in your eLearning programs, download an iSpring Suite demo and sign up for a free iSpring Learn LMS trial and get started right now.